aknsal/aknsal-WebD/README.md

 ```

 ## Admin Privellages
 If a user is an admin he can edit and delete his put but if someone posts or comments vulgur content, an admin can **delete** the post or comment directly.
-This made by statement where user can be authenticated (Logged in) or can be an admin
+This is acheived by an OR oprator where user can be authenticated (Logged in) or can be an admin
 ```javascript
 if (post.userId.toString() === req.user._id.toString() || req.user.isAdmin) {
             await Post.findByIdAndDelete(post._id);